________________________________________________________________

 - User authorization

-Module 14: Managing repository changes using pull requests on GitHub
+Module 14: Managing changes to the repository using pull requests on GitHub

 Module 15: Search and organize repository history using GitHub